 Major courses are offered during the day, evening and weekend – fall, spring and summer semesters.
 This variation makes completion of the dental assisting certificate and/or degree option simple and flexible.

-After one or two semesters of study and completion of the major courses, students will earn a career enhancement certificate and are eligible to sit for the Certified Ohio Dental Assistant examination offered by the Commission on Ohio Dental Assistant Certification.
+After one or two semesters of study and completion of the major courses, students will earn a certificate and are eligible to sit for the Certified Ohio Dental Assistant examination offered by the Commission on Ohio Dental Assistant Certification.
 If successful on the state’s written and practical exam, and upon registration with the Ohio State Dental Board, a successful applicant will be permitted to use the CODA initials following their name.